 The 2017 Arts Integration Conference is SOLD OUT.

 We invite you to consider registering for the 2017 Midwest Arts Integration Conference on June 13-15 in Madison, Wisconsin.
 Please click here to register and for more information

 Changing Education Through the Arts, part of the Rubenstein Arts Access Program, is generously funded by David and Alice Rubenstein.

-Additional support is provided by Laird Norton Family Foundation, Legg Mason Charitable Foundation, The Morris and Gwendolyn Cafritz Foundation and the U.S. Department of Education.
+Additional support is provided by The Hearst Foundations, Laird Norton Family Foundation, Legg Mason Charitable Foundation, The Morris and Gwendolyn Cafritz Foundation and the U.S. Department of Education.